nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

-The `typePaths` property indicates where the `GraphQLModule` should look for GraphQL SDL schema definition files you'll be writing.
-These files will be combined in memory; this allows you to split your schemas into several files and locate them near their resolvers.

 You will typically also need to have TypeScript definitions (classes and interfaces) that correspond to the GraphQL SDL types.
 Creating the corresponding TypeScript definitions by hand is redundant and tedious.
 It leaves us without a single source of truth -- each change made within SDL forces us to adjust TypeScript definitions as well.
-To address this, the `@nestjs/graphql` package can automatically generate TypeScript definitions from the abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+To address this, the `@nestjs/graphql` package can **automatically generate** TypeScript definitions from the abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
 To enable this feature, add the `definitions` options property when configuring the `GraphQLModule`.

 ```typescript
 GraphQLModule.forRoot({